jeswingeorge/ML_miniprojects_udacity/README.md

 # ML_miniprojects_udacity
 Miniprojects done as part of Data Analyst Nanodegree udacity course.
 ***
-## 1st miniproject : Enron email dataset
+## 1st miniproject : Classification of Email dataset of 2 persons

 Use ML skills to building an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.